PetrKryslUCSD/FinEtools.jl/docs/src/concepts/concepts.md

 The module `FTypesModule` defines these types, and also defines abbreviations for vectors and matrices with entries of these types.

-Some algorithms expect input in the form of the data dictionary, `FDataDict`, and also produce output in this form.
+Some algorithms expect input in the form of a *data dictionary*, `FDataDict`, and also produce output in this form.

 ## Physical units